ShoppinPal/parse2loopback/README.md

   * Next, `Reference > Project layout reference > server directory > config.json` (http://docs.strongloop.com/display/public/LB/config.json) suggests:
     * Edit the `<project-name>/server/config.json` file because `restApiRoot` controls the `Root URI of REST API`
     * This worked.
- 2. Change `node_modules/parse/build/parse-latest.js` to point to localhost for settign up simple tests that will ensure that the Parse JS client will work with our parse-rest-conformant API.
+ 2. Change `node_modules/parse/build/parse-latest.js` to point at `localhost:3000` for setting up tests that will ensure that the Parse JS client will work with our parse-rest-conformant API.

     ```
     // Set the server for Parse to talk to.